WHA PROGRAM DETAILS BELOW!

 Paul Conrad, University of Texas at Arlington

-María Esther Hammack, University of Texas at Austin
+María Esther Hammack, McNeil Center for Early American Studies, University of Pennsylvania

 Michel Hogue, Carleton University